-Bestselling author, Washington Post foreign affairs columnist, and a frequent guest on Morning Joe, David Ignatius has been making sense of the world for over 40 years.
+Washington Post foreign affairs columnist, bestselling author, and NBC analyst David Ignatius has been making sense of the world for over 40 years.
 He’s covered nearly every Washington beat, from the Pentagon to the CIA to Capitol Hill, as well as global politics, the Middle East, and economics.
-He turned his experiences with the CIA into nine thrilling bestsellers, because, as Bob Woodward said, “Few understand espionage culture as well as Ignatius.”
+He turned his experiences with the CIA into 10 spy novels, because, as it has been said, “Few understand espionage culture as well as Ignatius.”

 For more than 15 years, Ignatius has published his twice-weekly column for The Washington Post.
 Appearing in scores of newspapers around the world, his column won the Overseas Press Club Award, the Gerald Loeb Award for Commentary, and a Lifetime Achievement Award from the International Center for Journalists.